 - Routt Co Page - Routt County Rabies Information

 - Whether you are floating the Yampa River or working the fields, mosquitoes are around and can transmit West Nile Virus.
 According to the Colorado Department of Public Health and Environment, Colorado has had cases of West Nile virus every year since 2002.
 Routt County has seen few of those cases but neighboring counties have seen more.
 Protect yourself with mosquito repellent, and the four D's (Drain, Dress, Defend, Dawn/Dusk).

 - CDPHE - General Information

 Cleaning out your ski cabin?
-Sprucing up tack room?
+Sprucing up your tack room?
 Cleaning out the attic?
 If mice can live there, so can the Hantavirus.
 Hantavirus is uncommonly transmitted to humans, but found in the Northwest Colorado Region.
 Few cases have been reported in Routt County since 1993.
 If you think there are mice droppings around, protect yourself by wearing gloves and a dust mask.